 5. Dave Thomas Foundation for Adoption

-I hope these 5 simple ways to give back at Halloween encourage you to participate in the spirit of giving not only during the holidays but all year-long.
+The next time people wonder or ask can you donate candy, share these 5 simple ways to give back at Halloween.
+I hope this encourages you to participate in the spirit of giving back not only during the holidays but all year long.